 This means more people are gaining access to your link in different ways, and therefore more chances for people to engage with whatever you’re offering.
-You can simply add a chat sticker to your Instagram Story using the usual method of adding a sticker.
+You can use a chat sticker or add URL to Instagram story using the usual sticker method.

 Once you’ve added the sticker, the group chat will be created as soon as your Story is posted.
 Now, as soon as the group chat has been created, open your DMs, open the group chat that should be at the top, and then turn off the ‘Approval Required to Join’ option, so anyone can join when they click the sticker.

 Now post the link in the chat and watch everyone come in and get it!